For a full list of science classes available to LHS students, please click here to get to the course catalog.

 Full Year for grades 11 – 12

-Prerequisites: Honors Biology or CP Biology A required.
-Honors or CP Chemistry A recommended, but not required (can be taken concurrently with AP Biology)
+Prerequisites: Honors Biology or CP Biology A or CP Biology A with Biomedical Science and Technology (B or better in Biology Classes).
+Honors Chemistry or CP Chemistry A recommended, but not required and can be taken concurrently with AP Bio.

 Early College